Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - Arachni – Scriptable framework for evaluating the security of web applications.

-- w3af – Web application attack and audit framework.
+- w3af – Hacking Tools for Web application attack and audit framework.

 - Wapiti – Black box web application vulnerability scanner with built-in fuzzer.